 - National Today News: New Apple Card generates lots of interest

 National Financial Awareness Day timeline

-American Express introduced its first credit card in 1958, and in 1959 releases the first credit card made of plastic
+American Express introduced its first credit card in 1958 and the following year releases the first plastic credit card.

 Frank McNamara and Ralph Schneider introduce the Diners Club Card as an alternative to cash.
 It has 20,000 cardholders in a year.

 John Biggins, a banker in Brooklyn, introduces the "Charg-It" card, believed to be the first bank card.
 (Customers used it at local businesses, who then forwarded the bill to the bank.)

 Got some money burning a hole in your pocket?
 Instead of spending it on some fleeting luxury, why not get in on some of that sweet return-on-investment action?
 Very rarely do you get the chance to spend your money on something that gives a bit back — well, unless you take a trip to Vegas, but those odds are for suckers.
 In the end playing it safe is always sexier than spending it all.
 Use National Financial Awareness Day as an excuse to start investing.
 It’s sure to pay off!

 What better way to celebrate money than by finding out how it’s made?
 There are four U.S. mint locations: Philadelphia, Denver, San Francisco and West Point.
 If pennies aren’t quite as pretty as paper to you, head down to the U.S. Bureau of Engraving and Printing or BEP for short.
 Not only do they offer tours and rare currency products, but you can take any of those ratty dollars that accidentally got tossed in the dryer and redeem them for free.
 How’s that for smart money?